 Supports both generic animal welfare practices and more specific management practices through subsidiary and codes of practice.

-Provides authority that oversees all institutions and can devolve Powers out to expert committees
+Provides authority that oversees all institutions and can devolve powers to expert committees.

-Further to this, a national zoo standard for captive wild animals can provide a backbone for further standards in compliance on a wide range of animal related issues (farming, research, companion, agricultural, entertainment), can be developed to be country appropriate and provides a central Authority for enforcement.
+Further to this, a national zoo standard for captive wild animals can provide a backbone for further standards in compliance on a wide range of animal-related issues, such as farming, research, companion animal, agricultural and entertainment.
+These can be developed to be country appropriate and provide a central authority for enforcement.